 Who doesn’t love a good kick of caffeine before hitting the gym?
 It’s the most used over-the-counter drug in the world and for good reason.
 This organic, alkaline substance belongs to a group of chemicals known as methylxanthines, which are found in tea leaves, coffee beans, guarana, various fruits, and other natural sources.

 Caffeine works by stimulating the central nervous system (CNS) and inhibiting acetylcholinesterase and phosphodiesterase (PDE) enzymes.
 In brief, PDE enzymes breakdown two important biomolecules called cyclic adenosine monophosphate (cAMP) and cyclic guanosine monophosphate (cGMP).
-The result of this is amplification of cell signal transduction and increase in metabolic rate.
+The result of this is the amplification of cell signal transduction and increase in metabolic rate.

 Caffeine also increases the activity of the cognition-promoting neurotransmitter acetylcholine.
 Thus, consuming caffeine before you hit the gym will enhance both your focus and physical performance.